-Line: See "Geographic Information System (GIS)"
+Line: See "Geographic Information System (GIS)."

-Locate: To indicate the existence of a line or facility by establishing a mark through the use of stakes, paint, flagging, whiskers, or some other customary manner that approximately determines the location of that line or facility.^{48/}
+Locate: To indicate the existence of a line or facility by establishing a mark through the use of stakes, paint, flagging, whiskers or some other customary manner that approximately determines the location of that line or facility.^{44/}

-Locate Request: A communication between an excavator and one call center personnel in which a request for locating underground facilities is processed.
+Locate Request: A communication between an excavator and 811 center personnel in which a request for locating underground facilities is processed.

-Locator: A person whose job is to locate lines or facilities.^{49/}
+Locator: A person whose job is to locate lines or facilities.
+47/